France's former president Nicolas Sarkozy was on Monday found guilty of corruption and influence-peddling and sentenced to a three-year jail term.

 "We were forced to say certain things on the phone," he added, "because we learnt some things."

 The three men were charged in the summer of 2014 and the trial was initially scheduled to begin in 2015 but successive appeals have postponed it for years.

 However, the Court de Cassation, which rules on question of law, said in June 2019 that the trial should proceed.

-It is now scheduled to run from November 23 to December 10.
+It ran from November 23 to December 10.

-This is the first time in the history of modern France that a former leader will face explicit corruption charges in court.
+This is the first time in the history of modern France that a former leader has faced explicit corruption charges in court.

 Sarkozy is not the first former president to be prosecuted, his predecessor Jacques Chirac was given a two-year suspended sentence in 2011 for embezzlement and misuse of public funds during his time as mayor of Paris.